9-day Amazon Volunteer Trip

-Established in 1979, the reserve spans 5,900 square kilometers across the Sucumbíos and Orellana provinces.
+Established in 1979, the Cuyabeno reserve spans 5,900 square kilometers across the Sucumbíos and Orellana provinces.
 This biodiverse region is characterized by a network of periodically inundated forests, lakes, and creeks—a rare ecosystem near the Andes.
-The reserve’s slightly cooler and wetter climate, influenced by its proximity to the mountains, fosters unique ecological conditions that support an array of Amazonian species.
+As a result of the reserve’s slightly cooler and wetter climate, influenced by its proximity to the mountains, it fosters unique ecological conditions that support an array of Amazonian species.
 The reserve is a critical site for conservation and ecotourism.

-Day 1: Our volunteer trip begins in the Quito, Ecuador at 5 p.m.
+Day 1: The Amazon Volunteer Trip begins in Quito, Ecuador

-After breakfast at the lodge, we will transfer back to the airport for a short domestic flight to San Francisco de Coca Airport (OCC).
-From Coca, we will take a three-hour scenic bus ride, stopping along the way for lunch, before boarding boats for a 25-mile journey to Cuyabeno Lodge where we will be staying while we are in the Reserve.
+Following breakfast at the hotel, the group will transfer to the airport to begin the journey to Cuyabeno.
+First, we take a short domestic flight to San Francisco de Coca Airport (OCC).
+Next, we will take a three-hour scenic bus ride from Coca, stopping along the way for lunch.
+Finally, we board boats for a 25-mile journey to the Macrolobium Lodge.
+Significantly, the Lodge where we will stay while we are in the Reserve, is owned by members of the native communities in the area. (meals and lodging included)

 Days 3-7: Activities at Cuyabeno Reserve

-In the mornings, we will set traps and collect butterfly specimens.
-Additionally, we may survey the butterfly collection trail and widen the trail with selective pruning of vegetation before returning to the lodge for a late lunch.
+Together with the park rangers we will set out after breakfast for our conservation projects.
+On the days devoted to butterfly research, we will set traps and collect butterfly specimens in the morning.
+In addition, we may survey the butterfly collection trail Alternatively, we may widen the trail with selective pruning of vegetation.
+Finally, we return to the lodge for a late lunch.

 Note: Your trip expense may be tax-deductible.
-Please see our Frequently Asked Questions page and consult your tax adviser for details.
+To explain, we refer you to our Frequently Asked Questions page and we recommend that you consult your tax adviser for details.

 - All meals from dinner on Day 1 through breakfast on the final day